Homemade Baked Potato Chips

 Frequently asked questions

-Wipe the potatoes slices well as this takes away that stickiness.
-Then add a tablespoon or two of oil.
+Wipe the potato slices well, as this takes away that stickiness.
+Then, add a tablespoon or two of oil.
 Toss them well before you season them.

 No, not for this recipe.
-Since we cut the potatoes into thin slices, these bake quickly.
+Since we cut the potatoes into thin slices, they bake quickly.

-This is the perfect side to so many main course dishes like chicken, beef, lamb or pork.
+This is the perfect side to many main course dishes like chicken, beef, lamb, or pork.
 We love having it with my

 Oven-baked Buttermilk Crispy chicken,